kamilazdybal/POD-DMD-decompositions/README.md

 In the summer of 2016 I've spent the two most wonderful months of my life as a stagiaire at the von Karman Institute for Fluid Dynamics in Belgium.

-I was working on data decomposition methods: POD and DMD applied to numerical and experimental data.
+I was working on data decomposition methods: **POD** and **DMD** applied to numerical and experimental data.
 I developed Matlab GUI for performing data decomposition.

 ## Repo

-This repository is a collection of my work done, which is divided into:
+This repository is a collection of my work done and is divided into:

 `training code`